-- 3.13 As one might expect, agricultural related threats are by far the most numerous, accounting for 71% of cases.
-This includes not only ploughing, which itself is the most significant high impact threat, but also stock erosion and general agricultural improvement, land management and stock feeding.
-The pattern which emerges (fig. 3) serves to reinforce a predictable situation in which those monuments in upland areas are likely to be most at risk from stock erosion, whilst lowland sites, particularly within the Walton Basin, are under greater threat from ploughing, either under arable cultivation, as part of a rotation, or else through regular resowing of pasture. - 3.14 Encouragingly, the majority of sites (52%) are considered to be subject to a low impact threat, with the majority of these being potentially at risk from minor stock erosion or from no obvious threat other than (usually long term) natural erosion.
+- 3.13 As one might expect, agricultural related threats are by far the most numerous, accounting for 68% of cases.
+This includes not only ploughing, which itself is the most significant high impact threat, but also stock erosion and general agricultural improvement, land management and stock feeding, robbing for building and walling stone.
+The pattern which emerges (Fig. 3) serves to reinforce a predictable situation in which those monuments in upland areas are likely to be most at risk from stock erosion, whilst lowland sites, particularly within the Walton Basin, are under greater threat from ploughing, either under arable cultivation, as part of a rotation, or else through regular resowing of pasture. - 3.14 Encouragingly, the majority of sites (63%) are considered to be subject to a low impact threat, with the majority of these being potentially at risk from minor stock erosion or from no obvious threat other than (usually long term) natural erosion.